-James Joyce is widely considered a national treasure of Ireland.
-Known for such classics as “A Portrait of the Artist as a Young Man” and “Dubliners,” he will forever be inextricably linked to his master work “Ulysses” detailing the exploits of one Stephen Dedalus over the course of a day in Dublin.
+On February 2, 1882, James Augustine Aloysius Joyce was born in the Dublin suburb of Rathgar.
+Of course, he became Ireland's national treasure James Joyce.
+Known for such classics such as “A Portrait of the Artist as a Young Man” and “Dubliners,” he will forever be inextricably linked to his master work “Ulysses,” detailing the exploits of one Stephen Dedalus over the course of a day in Dublin.

 Joyce’s life itself would make for a fascinating story as there is much about the author unknown even to his most ardent fans.

 Here are ten fascinating things you may have not known about the legendary scribe:

 1. The character Molly Bloom in his novel “Ulysses” is based on his wife Nora Barnacle from Galway.
 The novel even takes place on June 16 (otherwise known as “Bloomsday”) or the day Joyce met his future wife in 1904.

 2. Joyce studied Dano-Norwegian at University College Dublin in order to to be able to read the work of Norwegian playwright Henrik Ibsen in its original form.

 3. He left Ireland for Paris after completing his studies in 1902, originally moving there to study medicine.

 4. The Irishman settled with his family in Pola, Austria-Hungary in 1904 but was expelled soon after in 1905 when the government uncovered a spy ring and the Austrian authorities imposed an immediate expulsion order on all aliens.

 5. Joyce taught English at the Berlitz school of language in Trieste, Italy.

 6. Joyce adopted Italian as his at-home language, having learned it while living in Italy.